Special Weather Statement issued for Cheyenne County, Kit Carson County by NWS - News Break

 Special Weather Statement issued for Cheyenne County, Kit Carson County by NWS

-Effective: 2021-06-23 11:10:00 MDT Expires: 2021-06-23 16:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Cheyenne County; Kit Carson County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL CHEYENNE AND SOUTHEASTERN KIT CARSON COUNTIES IN EAST CENTRAL COLORADO UNTIL 430 PM MDT At 416 PM MDT, Doppler radar was tracking a strong thunderstorm 17 miles south of Stratton, moving northeast at 25 mph.
-Penny size hail and wind gusts up to 50 mph will be possible with this storm.
-This storm will remain over mainly rural areas of north central Cheyenne and southeastern Kit Carson Counties in east central Colorado.
-This includes Highway 385 between mile markers 168 and 175.alerts.weather.gov
+Effective: 2021-06-23 11:10:00 MDT Expires: 2021-06-23 16:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Cheyenne County; Kit Carson County SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL CHEYENNE AND SOUTH CENTRAL KIT CARSON COUNTIES IN EAST CENTRAL COLORADO UNTIL 415 PM MDT At 359 PM MDT, Doppler radar was tracking a strong thunderstorm 17 miles south of Stratton, moving east at 10 mph.
+Pea size hail and wind gusts up to 50 mph will be possible with this storm.
+This storm will remain over mainly rural areas of north central Cheyenne and south central Kit Carson Counties in east central Colorado.alerts.weather.gov